 3. They opposed hunting on National Wildlife Refuges, and are a plaintiff in an ongoing federal lawsuit to ban hunting on federal lands.

-4. They took the lead in a 1994 ballot campaign to ban cougar hunting and bear hunting in the state of Oregon and have opposed recent efforts to allow hunting to control these wildlife populations.
+4. They took the lead in a 1994 ballot campaign to ban cougar hunting and bear hunting in the state of Oregon and

 5. The HSUS’s Wildlife Land Trust Program permanently bans hunting and trapping on properties that come under its control.